The Institute Letter

 Faculty and Members

-Illustrates the breadth, depth, and diversity of the Institute’s academic community—some two hundred visiting Members drawn from more than thirty countries each year and the Institute’s permanent Faculty and Emeriti
+Illustrates the breadth, depth, and diversity of the Institute’s academic community—featuring some 250 scholars from more than 100 institutions around the world, along with the Institute’s permanent Faculty and Emeriti.

 A record of the research and activities undertaken during the academic year by the Institute’s four Schools—Historical Studies, Mathematics, Natural Sciences, Social Science—as well as the libraries and special programs; includes audited financial statements

 A Special Edition of articles from the Institute Letter that delve into the latest pursuits and discoveries in physics, astrophysics, and mathematics.

 Institute for Advanced Study: An Introduction